poissonconsulting/tuv-x/docs/source/configuration.rst

 The ``scaling factor`` is a optional scaling factor that will be applied to the calculated rate constant.

-Additionally, diagnostic output can be enabled by adding an attribute to the json configuration like in the sample below.
+Additionally, diagnostic output can be enabled by adding ``enable diagnostics`` to the json configuration like in the sample below.
 In this case, a folder named `output` will be created with some diagnostic output for the cross sections and quantum yields.
 This is only used for regression tests and will be removed